 The cold start method of dabbing is a perfect way to prevent the flavonoids and medicinal terpenes from vaporizing completely.

 For those dabbers out there reading this article, you've probably heard of "cold start" dabbing already.
-If your not familiar with this, read on.
+If you're not familiar with this, read on.

 Not that long ago, the cannabis press, blogs, and influencer world were all abuzz with cold start dabs.